 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances.

 In other words, The First Amendment guarantees freedoms relating to religion, expression (speech and press), assembly, and petition.
-Here are some recent examples of the First Amendment at work.

 Freedom of Expression

-Self-proclaimed white supremacists marching down the streets of Charlottesville chanting "Jews will not replace us," were exercising their First Amendment right to expression.
-When Donald Trump stated that there is "No collusion between Trump and Russia" or that "Black homeownership just hit the highest level it has ever been in the history of our country," he was also exercising his First Amendment rights.
-Speech doesn't have to be true to be protected.
-In fact, many lies, intentional or not, are protected by the First Amendment, though there are exceptions in cases of libel or defamation of character.
+Self-proclaimed white supremacists marching down the streets of Charlottesville chanting “Jews will not replace us,” were exercising their First Amendment right to expression.
+When Donald Trump stated that there is “No collusion between Trump and Russia” or that “Black homeownership just hit the highest level it has ever been in the history of our country,” he was also exercising his First Amendment rights.
+Speech doesn’t have to be true to be protected.
+Many lies, intentional or not, are protected by the First Amendment, though there are exceptions in cases of libel or defamation of character.
 Other examples of speech not protected by the First Amendment are:

 Freedom of Speech